fox-one/fennec/README.md

 3. "Secret -> APP SESSION -> RSA sesson", create a new keystore file and download it
 4. open Fennec, import it into Fennec.
 5. if you can not select the keystore file, try to tap the "fullscreen" icon to open Fennec in a new tab

-**IMPORTANT**

-- **Please keep your keystore file in safe, and set a strong password in Fennec to protect your keystore.**
-- **Backup is important: If you lose your keystore file, you lose the money.**
-- **Be aware of the cyber attack: If someone gets your keystore file, your money is stolen.**

 ### Create keystore from account service providers